+- f.
+Adhesive tape,

+- g.
+Digital thermometer,

+- h.
+Tweezers,

+- i.
+Pre-moistened wipes,

+- j.
+Scissors,

-g .
-Digital thermometer, h .
-Tweezers, i.
-Pre-moistened wipes, j.
-Scissors, k Bottled water (for cleaning wounds or eyes), and I. A current resource guide on first aid and CPR procedures.
-5.4 Eme ergency Telephone Numbers 5.4.1 Are emergency service telephone numbers posted on or near all telephones, including 911, ambulance, fire, police, poison control center, Florida Abuse Hotline, and the county public health department?
-The address and directions to the facility must be posted with descriptions of major intersections and local YES NO N/A 5.4.2 For life threatening injuries, does the provider call 911 and then notify the parent?
-YES NO N/A 5.4.3 Are the custodial parents or legal guardians notified immediately in the event of any serious illness, accident, injury or emergency to their child, and are their specific instructions regarding action to be taken under such circumstances obtained and followed?
-YES NO N/A 5.4.4 If the custodial parent or legal guardian cannot be reached, the facility owner or director will contact those persons designated by the custodial parent or legal guardian to be contacted under those circumstances and must follow any written instructions provided by the custodial parent or legal guardian on the enrollment form.
-5.5 Acc dent/Incident Notification 5.5.1 Are all accidents and incidents or unusual occurrences that are threatening to the health, safety, or welfare of a child that occur while the child is in care documented on the same day they occur?
-YES NO N/A 5.5.2 Is this documentation shared with the custodial parent or legal guardian on the date of occurrence?
-YES NO N/A 5.5.3 Does the documentation include the name of the affected party, date and time of the occurrence, description of the occurrence, actions taken and by whom, and appropriate signatures of program child care personnel and the custodial parent or legal guardian?
+- k.
+Bottled water (for cleaning wounds or eyes), and

+- I. A current resource guide on first aid and CPR procedures.

+- 5.4 Emergency Telephone Numbers

+- 5.4.1 Are emergency service telephone numbers posted on or near all telephones, including 911, ambulance, fire, police, poison control center, Florida Abuse Hotline, and the county public health department?
+The address and directions to the facility must be posted with descriptions of major intersections and local

+- 5.4.2 For life threatening injuries, does the provider call 911 and then notify the parent?
+YES NO N/A - 5.4.3 Are the custodial parents or legal guardians notified immediately in the event of any serious illness, accident, injury or emergency to their child, and are their specific instructions regarding action to be taken under such circumstances obtained and followed?
+YES O NO N/A O - 5.4.4 If the custodial parent or legal guardian cannot be reached, the facility owner or director will contact those persons designated by the custodial parent or legal guardian to be contacted under those circumstances and must follow any written instructions provided by the custodial parent or legal guardian on the enrollment form. - 5.5 Accident/Incident Notification - 5.5.1 Are all accidents and incidents or unusual occurrences that are threatening to the health, safety, or welfare of a child that occur while the child is in care documented on the same day they occur?
+YES O NO O N/A O - 5.5.2 Is this documentation shared with the custodial parent or legal guardian on the date of occurrence?
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - 5.5.3 Does the documentation include the name of the affected party, date and time of the occurrence, description of the occurrence, actions taken and by whom, and appropriate signatures of program child care personnel and the custodial parent or legal guardian?
 Program child care personnel signatures may include the director/child care personnel that witnessed the incident, who were involved in the incident, and/or responded to the child's needs.
-YES NO N/A 5.5.4 Is the documentation maintained for 12 months?
+YES O NO N/A O - 5.5.4 Is the documentation maintained for 12 months?
 If the parent or legal guardian does not pick up the child on the date of occurrence of the accident or incident, the individual authorized to pick up the child must sign and be provided a copy of the accident/incident form.
-YES NO N/A 5.5.5 In the event of serious injury or death, is the incident immediately reported to the licensing authority?
-YES NO N/A 5.6 Med lication f.
+YES NO NIA NIA - 5.5.5 In the event of serious injury or death, is the incident immediately reported to the licensing authority?
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - 5.6 Medication custodial parent or legal guardian and contain the child's name; the name of the medication to be given; and date, time and amount of the correct dosage to be given.
+Prescription and non-prescription medications that are used on an "as needed" basis require the parent/ legal guardian to provide additional documentation on the authorization form to describe symptoms that would require the medication to be given.
+The child care provider must never administer a medication that is prescribed for one child to another child.